Summer Staff applications for 2015 are now available!

 Compensation & Benefits

 See Position Descriptions (listed in the summer staff application) for wage information.
 The typical work week averages 40 hours per week, although some positions will require more than 40 hours a week during certain weeks.
-Staff who return in consecutive summers and whose 2013 position is not in a higher bracket receive a $50 annual salary bonus.
-Additional compensation is given to hired lifeguards having a current Water Safety Instructor Certificate.
+Staff who return for consecutive summers and whose current position is not in a higher bracket receive a $50 annual salary bonus.
 Summer Staff participate in the recreation activities (tennis, boats, some staff craft privileges, and swimming) at reduced rates or free of charge.
-Other activities available for the summer are the Friday Night Square Dances in the Barn and the Staff variety show.
 A collegiate ministry is provided for Summer Staff by students from Union Presbyterian Seminary.
 Summer Staff will have an opportunity for Bible study, group discussions, and various programs and activities for fellowship and spiritual growth.
 Summer Staff are invited and encouraged to participate in the Montreat Conference Center Sunday worship services in Anderson Auditorium.
-Opportunities are available for participating in these services.
+Opportunities are available for participating in the leadership of these services.

 Leader Development & Flexi-Staffing